msaqib25/playbook/ourculture.md

 To Win - you have to operate like a pro-sports team.
 Just like you select the 11 best players for the national cricket team so they can win; we want to do the same for Creative Chaos.

-What happens when a player is not performing well in the cricket team; and he is not being dropped after a lot of chances?
+#### What happens when a player is not performing well in the cricket team; and he is not being dropped after a lot of chances?
 - The team suffers, confidence in the team goes down and we all talk about nepotism and politics.

 Every person in a pro-sports team must make an impact.
 That is the only way to win.

 You cannot win matches by having good people.

 Good people are not necessarily high performers.

+### What does this mean?
-**Creative Chaos leaders hire, develop and cut smartly to make sure we have the best players in our team at all times.**
+Creative Chaos leaders **hire, develop and cut smartly** to make sure we have the best players in our team at all times.

-**If we don't, we will LOSE in business**
+If we don't, we will **LOSE** (a client, a unit or our business)

 ### Why do we care so much about high-performance?**
 - In procedural work, the best are 2x better than the average.